HatfieldAlex/Zettar/README.md

 | Electricity North West | High | Medium |
 | Scottish and Southern Electricity Networks | Low | Low |

-An illustrative case study with NGID revealed the inconsistent ways substations were labeled in the dataset.
-Rather than using a dedicated column for substation type, the type was often embedded within the name itself, leading to inconsistent formatting - examples include "Primary Substation", "S/S", "S/Stn", "Power Station", "Primary", and "S Stn.".
+An illustrative case study with NGED revealed the inconsistent ways substations were labeled in the dataset.
+Rather than using a dedicated column for substation type, the type was often embedded within the name itself with inconsistent formatting - examples include "Primary Substation", "S/S", "S/Stn", "Power Station", "Primary", and "S Stn.".
 Similarly, voltage values were inconsistently presented as "kv", "kV", "Kv", or "KV".
 While many of these variations didn’t directly affect data accuracy, some entries were so unstructured that informed assumptions had to be made during cleaning and processing.

 ### Schema Diagram